Senior Lecturer, Sean Cooper

 Dr. Susan Mahoney holds a PhD in Second Language Acquisition and Teaching from the University of Arizona.
 She has taught all basic levels of French, English writing and reading for ELLs, and TESOL assessment & writing.
 Her research interests include L2 reading, writing & vocabulary, intercultural competence, study abroad, and assessment.

 Senior Lecturer, Chandra Yesiltas

 Ms. Chandra Yesiltas earned her M.A. in Applied Linguistics, with an emphasis in teaching English as a second language, from the University of Delaware.
 She earned her B.S. in psychology from Brigham Young University.
 Ms. Yesiltas has 8 years of experience teaching ESL courses such as history, pronunciation, reading, and academic writing at the high school, community college, and English Language Institute level.

-Senior Lecturer, Jean Goblinger
+Instructor, Jean Goblinger